DougBurke/sherpa/docs/plots/backends.rst

 Annotations
 -----------

-Backends also need to implement the follwing annotation functions.
+Backends should also implement the follwing annotation functions.
 They do not depend on the data plotted, but just annotate the plot, e.g. a `~sherpa.plot.RatioPlot` shows the ratio betwen data and model and can use an annotation to mark the ``ratio=1`` line.

-- `~sherpa.plot.backend.BasicBackend.hline` (horizontal across the entire axes)
+- `~sherpa.plot.backend.BaseBackend.hline` (horizontal across the entire axes)
-- `~sherpa.plot.backend.BasicBackend.vline` (vertical across the entire axes)
+- `~sherpa.plot.backend.BaseBackend.vline` (vertical across the entire axes)

 Other annotations (e.g. text labels) might be added to the API in the future.
-For this reason new backends should be derived from `~sherpa.plot.backend.BasicBackend`.
-Any function added to the API will be implemented in `~sherpa.plot.backend.BasicBackend` as a no-op (possibly with a warning to the user like "Feature XYZ is not available in your backend ").
+For this reason new backends should inherit from `~sherpa.plot.backend.BasicBackend`.
+Any function added to the API will be implemented in `~sherpa.plot.backend.BasicBackend` as a no-op with a warning to the user like "Feature XYZ is not available in your backend ".
 That way, all Shepa plots can immediately make use of newly added functions without breaking existing plotting backends; the worst that happens is that not all annotation will be visible in every backend.